Discovering Mudlarking

 You know how they say you can stumble across the best things when you’re not actually looking for them?
 Well, for us, this was the case when we met Karen Turner, a Mudlark in London.

-The “new normal” of 2020 and everything “C” word related has given us an unexpected opportunity to focus on new film and photography projects.
+The “new normal” of 2020 and everything “C” word related has given us an unexpected opportunity to focus on new photography and video productions.
 With even more time to venture out and capture Street Photography too, it’s been brilliant and really refreshing to get back to the core of our creative documentary style.
 Some days, however, Street Photography can be super demanding and can quickly zap your ability to see the wood from the trees.
 On this occasion, it was very nearly one of those days.

 Sony A7iii in hand and earphones in, I moped through the Southbank of London, wondering why I hadn’t taken a single street photo in 2 hours.
 So eventually decided to call it a day, grab a coffee, and set off back home.
 Now with my coffee in hand and earphones still in, I retraced my steps back through the Southbank and noticed some people down on the Bankside Foreshore of the River Thames.
 I stopped for a moment and wondered what they were up to.